KushaalSingh/C-Console-Application/README.md

 # **Veterinary Clinic Console Application**
 ## ***Final project for IPC144***
-(FINAL PROJECT FOR IPC144) This console application is made for a veterinary clinic, where the user can store / edit patient data and appointments.
+This console application is made for a veterinary clinic, where the user can store / edit patient data and appointments.